Jeff-Bouchard/DMSS/DESIGN.md

 Alice then needs to choose at least one trustee which will receive the information.
 In this example she has choosen Bob, Charlie and Dana.
 Once Alice has the secret documents and the trustees she can now secure the secret and distribute the decryption key to the trustees.
 This process involves the following steps:

-1. Generate symetric passphrase
+1. Generate symmetric passphrase
-2. Encrypt secret documents with symetric passphrase
+2. Encrypt secret documents with symmetric passphrase
-3. Split symetric passphrase between trustees using Shamir's Secret Sharing algorithm
+3. Split symnetric passphrase between trustees using Shamir's Secret Sharing algorithm
-4. Generate several hashes of the symetric passphrase parts using a nonce to verify existance in the future
+4. Generate several hashes of the symmetric passphrase parts using a nonce to verify existance in the future
-5. Distribute symetric passphrase parts to trustees
+5. Distribute symmetric passphrase parts to trustees
 6. Remove all traces of passphrase parts from Alice's computer to prevent access from attackers
 7. Generate several hashes of the encrypted documents to verify existance in the future
 8. Distribute encrypted secret documents to trustees or hold somewhere for them to be distributed at a later time to make collusion impossible

-All files and messages distributed to trustees are end-to-end encrypted with only the receipient having access to decrypt.
+All files and messages distributed to trustees are end-to-end encrypted with only the recipient having access to decrypt.

 ## Maintenance checks